The Connecticut Valley School of Woodworking

 Our staff of instructors possess a wide variety of skills and interests but an intense passion for the subject they are teaching is common to them all.
 Whether it is a woodcarving class with Will Neptune, a furniture making class with the school’s director, Bob Van Dyke, or a class on inlay and bandings with Steve Latta, students are assured of thoroughly learning the skills in a relaxed hands-on atmosphere.

-Projects and classes range from building kayaks, side boards, Chapin high chests, 16th century carved frame and panel doors, Greene & Greene end tables, to acoustic guitars.
+Projects and classes range from woodcarving, Chapin high chests, Arts and Crafts wall cabinets, sand-shaded fans, Greene & Greene end tables, to Federal side tables.

 |The school teaches the effective use of hand tools and gives an equal measure of attention to machine tools.
 Here Bob is using the Laguna bandsaw to resaw a 12/4 slab of mahogony into three pieces.
 For more views of this operation, check our Facebook photo gallery.|